 Becoming a performance car trader isn’t readily accessible to everyone but can be very rewarding for those that have a keen interest in motorsport.
 Plus, there’s flexible working which appeals to many in this industry.
 Ready to start your engines?

 Before accelerating your plans, you need to ask yourself – what models of cars are buyers after?
+Would they want to buy vehicle covers too?
 Keep a close watch on niche websites and online forums to understand buyer behaviour and current trends.
 The Society of Motor Manufacturers and Traders (SMMT) represents the interests of the industry and offers a wealth of data and research valuable to someone new to the market, such as used car sales data, car registrations and sustainability.
 Although the latter won’t be a top priority for enthusiasts but is still worth mentioning.

 By keeping up to date with market trends you can understand what cars are selling and what cars will end up costing you heavily as they may be hard to shift.
 Pricing will be a key consideration and the following factors will have an impact on the value of the car:

 - Model and specification